Dre Campbell Farm

 Another cheap and effective sod webworm treatment is soapy water.
 It might not seem like it would work, but trust us—it does.

 Just mix one tablespoon of dishwashing liquid with one gallon of water.
-Then, pour the mixture over the affected areas and wait for the caterpillars to surface.
+Then, pour the mixture over the affected areas and wait a few minutes.

 8. Essentria IC Pro

-It’s a natural product that offers immediate knockdown and long-term residual control.
+Essentria IC Pro is a plant-oil-based insecticide that quickly kills sod webworms when sprayed on them.
 It also works against mole crickets and many other pests.

 You might be tempted to over-fertilize your lawn to improve its appearance, but this may be the worst thing you can do.